forcedotcom/cli/releasenotes/README.md

     * `org get snapshot`
     * `org list snapshot`

-* FIX: You can now correctly deploy and retrieve the DecisionMatrixDefinition, DecisionMatrixDefinitionVersion, and ExpressionSetDefinitionVersion metadata types.
+* FIX: You can now correctly deploy and retrieve the DecisionMatrixDefinition, DecisionMatrixDefinitionVersion, and ExpressionSetDefinitionVersion .
 (GitHub issue [#2823](https://github.com/forcedotcom/cli/issues/2823), source-deploy-retrieve PR [#1357](https://github.com/forcedotcom/source-deploy-retrieve/pull/1357))

-* FIX: You can now correctly deploy and retrieve the ExperienceResource, DigitalExperienceBundle, and DigitalExperience metadata types.
+* FIX: You can now correctly deploy and retrieve the ExperienceResource, DigitalExperienceBundle, and DigitalExperience .
 (GitHub issue [#2634](https://github.com/forcedotcom/cli/issues/2634), source-tracking PR [#621](https://github.com/forcedotcom/source-tracking/pull/621))

 * FIX: You can now use the `--purge-on-delete` and `--metadata-dir` flags of the `project deploy start` command together to hard delete components whose local source files are in metadata-format.
 "Hard delete" means the component is immediately eligible for deletion in the org rather than being stored in the Recycle Bin.
 The directory pointed to by `--metadata-dir` must contain at least one of the destructive manifest files (`destructiveChangesPre.xml` or `destructiveChangesPost.xml`) or you get an error.
 (GitHub issue [#2909](https://github.com/forcedotcom/cli/issues/2909), plugin-deploy-retrieve [#1069](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/1069))